pcowgill/talks/talks/supplemental/2020-02-xx-ETHDenver_slides.md

 <br />

-A slightly larger swath of **disengaged** users might try a mobile web app first, but the “sticky”, **power users** prefer native mobile apps.
+A slightly larger swath of **disengaged users** might try a mobile web app first, but the “sticky”, **power users** prefer native mobile apps.

 ---

-# when is mobile the right fit?
+# when to use native mobile?
 <br />

 * high frequency
 * real time
+* low(ish) stakes—although this is changing
 * biometric auth
-* convenient, local data persistence required
+* convenient, reliable, local data persistence required
+* uses camera or GPS

 ---
 Layout: SectionTitle